ccsmat/pbi-practice-1/README.md

 ![image](https://github.com/ccsmat/pbi-practice-1/assets/29472739/2beb2d08-effb-4a84-9689-174888121477)

 # How to achieve the same result in Power BI?

 Based on the SQL query, 5 tables are involved.
 Complex relationships are built between these tables in the current model so I decided to use power query for data transformation rather than using DAX.

 ![image](https://github.com/ccsmat/pbi-practice-1/assets/29472739/c886b76e-ab83-4d8b-bd33-bbe20d6f887d)

-In power query, we can use Person.Person table and HumanResources.Employee to create a GetCurrentEmployeeID table.
-This table will be uased as a dictionary.
+In Power Query, we can use the Person.Person table and HumanResources.Employee to create a GetCurrentEmployeeID table.
+This table will be used as a dictionary.

 ## GetCurrentEmployeeID table